What is a right to work check?

 • Prevent the recruitment of international talent (students and employees)

-• Up to 2 year prison sentence and/or an unlimited fine
+• A maximum 5 year prison sentence and/or an unlimited fine

 • Financial and reputational loss